 Your BMW Wants to be Happy and Healthy

 Hello, and welcome to part two of our blog series on the most common mechanical repair issues that you will face as the owner of a BMW.
-At Kudos Import and Performance, we take a lot of pride in our maintenance and repair services.
+At Luxury Import Auto Repair Specialist, we take a lot of pride in our maintenance and repair services.
 We feel that if our customers are willing to invest in luxury import vehicles, like a BMW, we have an obligation to provide them with the best level of automotive care that we can.
 Every time someone leaves our shop, we want them to be as satisfied as possible with the level of work that we provide.
 Part of this customer service-based approach to import auto maintenance is ensuring that our customers know what to look for in their vehicle that may be a sign of a bigger problem.
 In today’s post, we are going to continue listing a few of the most common issues that affect BMW’s in the hopes that you, the reader, will be able to prevent a major repair job before it happens.

 Small Issues can Turn Into Big Problems for Your BMW